 Read NCERTs of classes VI to X. These textbooks are for social science, so you have to read only the chapters dedicated to history.
 This shouldn’t take more than 6 days.
 (You can use either old or new NCERTs).

 Days 8 – 16: Classes XI – XII NCERTs

 After that, you must read the history NCERTs for classes XI and XII.
 Alternatively, you can also read the Tamil Nadu Board Class XII textbook.
 It is also quite good for the IAS exam.
 Don’t attempt to read both the NCERTs and the Tamil Nadu Board book together – either one will suffice.

-After finishing Ahir’s book, you can venture onto Bipan Chandra’s history book.
-From here, now you only have to read the parts left out in the previous book, and the important sections.
-Bipan Chandra’s book is more detailed.
+Bipan Chandra’s book is detailed.
 When you read this book, try to understand the analyses given as it will help in mains answer writing.
 Also important is to make notes while reading this book, as this would highly enhance your returns from reading this book.
 Again, if you have less than 3 months for the exam, it is better to avoid this book as it is quite exhaustive and you might not be able to cover the syllabus.

 You can read the history-relevant sections from this book.
 It does help in a quick revision of the important facts.